th2-net/th2-infra/README.md

 #    # authentication username
 #    # when using token auth for GitLab it should be equal to "oauth2"
 #    # when using token auth for GitHub it should be equal to token itself
 #    httpAuthPassword:
 #    # authentication password
 #    # when using token auth for GitLab it should be equal to token itself
+#    # when using token auth for GitHub it should be equal to empty string

+# required if http(s) access to gitlab/github repositories is used
+#converter:
+#  git:
+#    privateKey: <private key in base64>
+#    httpAuthUsername: username
+#    # authentication username
+#    # when using token auth for GitLab it should be equal to "oauth2"
+#    # when using token auth for GitHub it should be equal to token itself
+#    httpAuthPassword:
+#    # authentication password
+#    # when using token auth for GitLab it should be equal to token itself